-On behalf of Craw-Kan Telephone Cooperative, Inc. and 13,001 members, I appreciate the opportunity to submit written comments on Statement of Financial Accounting Standards No. 150 (SFAS 150).
+On behalf of Mountain Rural Telephone Cooperative and it's 13,000 members, I appreciate the opportunity to submit written comments on Statement of Financial Accounting Standards No. 150 (SFAS 150).

-I wish to express my concern regarding the severe impact that I believe SFAS 150 will have upon Craw-Kan Telephone Cooperative, Inc. I therefore urge that the Financial Accounting Standards Board reconsider its decision to make SFAS 150 applicable to nonpublic entities.
+I wish to express my concern regarding the severe impact that I believe SFAS 150 will have upon Mountain Rural Telephone Cooperative.
+I therefore urge that the Financial Accounting Standards Board reconsider its decision to make SFAS 150 applicable to nonpublic entities.

-SFAS 150 requires that issuers classify as a liability any financial instrument issued in the form of shares that is "mandatorily redeemable."
-A financial instrument is mandatorily redeemable if it requires the insurer to redeem it by transferring its assets at a specified or determinable date upon an event that is certain to occur.
+SFAS 150 requires that issuers classify as a liability any financial instrument issued in the form of shares that is "mandatory redeemable."
+A financial instrument is mandatory redeemable if it requires the insurer to redeem it by transferring its assets at a specified or determinable date upon an event that is certain to occur.
 Among such events are the death or termination of employment of an individual shareholder of the entity.

-SFAS 150 also requires that the issuer recognize a loss at the time of redemption of the mandatorily redeemable financial instrument in the form of shares equal to the excess of the amount of the redemption liability over the amount paid for the shares redeemed.
+SFAS 150 also requires that the issuer recognize a loss at the time of redemption of the mandatory redeemable financial instrument is the form of shares equal to the excess of the amount of the redemption liability over the amount paid for the shares redeemed.

-For years Craw-Kan Telephone Cooperative, Inc. have had agreements with its shareholders obligating the cooperative to redeem a shareholder's interest in the cooperative when the shareholder dies, retires or resigns.
-Frequently, these agreements represent the only means for owners of the cooperative to realize the value for their interest other than through the sale of the entity.
+For years Mountain Rural Telephone Cooperative have had agreements with its shareholders obligating the cooperative to redeem a shareholder's interest in the cooperative when the shareholder dies.
 Moreover, the cooperative itself represents the only source of assets available to enable departing shareholders to realize value for their interests.